 ASB Releases Final Balloted Draft of SAS That Addresses Auditor Reporting on ERISA Plan Financial Statements

-The AICPA Auditing Standards Board (ASB) has voted to issue Statement on Auditing Standards (SAS) Forming an Opinion and Reporting on Financial Statements of Employee Benefit Plans Subject to ERISA.
+The ASB has voted to issue SAS Forming an Opinion and Reporting on Financial Statements of Employee Benefit Plans Subject to ERISA.

 The SAS addresses the auditor’s responsibility to form an opinion and report on the audit of financial statements of employee benefit plans subject to the Employee Retirement Income Security Act of 1974 (ERISA), and the form and content of the auditor’s report issued as a result of an audit of ERISA plan financial statements.
 The ASB expects to consider whether conforming amendments to this SAS will be necessary once the Proposed SASs Auditor Reporting and Related Amendments are voted to be issued, which is expected to occur in the first half of 2019.